 What makes an effective warning signal?
 Some animals exhibit brightly coloured patterns, thought to warn away potential predators. this is called aposematism.
 In this project we are measuring and mathematically characterising animal warning signals.
-Funded by BBSRC.
+We use computational models of neural function to understand why certain patterns make warning signals more conspicuous, and more likely to be attended to or remembered.
+Funded by BBSRC, Leverhulme Trust.

 Neural pathways underlying human 3D motion perception In collaboration with York and Bradford Universities, we are exploring the neural processing pathways that underly the perception of binocular motion in depth.
 Funded by BBSRC.